cnesbit1/startup/README.md

 All of these requirements have been completed.

-- Header, Footer, and Main Content Body: The header and footer use flexbox for structure, ensuring all elements are evenly spaced.
-The header features a dark blue background, and the footer uses the same color for visual consistency.
-The main content area is centrally aligned with padding for spacing.
-It is a light gray.
-There are red highlights for each section in the footer.
+- Header, Footer, and Main Content Body: The header and footer are consistently styled with a dark blue background color `(#203864)` and white text, utilizing flexbox for structure and spacing.
+The main content body has a light gray background and is centrally aligned with padding for spacing, and there are red highlights used for section titles and borders to add contrast and emphasis.

-- Navigation Elements: Navigation links are styled with white text, padding, and hover effects that change the background to white and text to dark blue.
-The navigation elements are hidden on smaller screens to maintain a clean layout.
+- Navigation Elements: Navigation links are styled with white text, padding, and hover effects that change the background to white and the text to dark blue.
+Media queries hide navigation links on smaller screens to avoid clutter, using a display toggle to maintain layout consistency.
+The initial log in page does not have these links to simulate proper website authentification protocol.

-- Responsive Design: Media queries are used to adjust layouts and hide elements like logos and navigation links on smaller screens.
-Text sizes and element visibility change based on screen width, ensuring content fits properly on all devices.
+- Responsive Design: Responsive styling has been implemented using media queries in the `responsive.css` file.
+Elements such as logos, navigation links, and layout configurations adjust or disappear based on screen size.
+Text sizes and padding are adjusted to ensure the design remains visually appealing and functional on all devices.

-- Application Elements: Forms have a uniform style with border radius, box shadows, and padding.
-Buttons use a consistent red color scheme with hover effects.
-Tables have alternating row colors and hover effects for readability.
+- Application Elements: Forms and buttons use a consistent red color scheme for primary actions with hover states that darken the color.
+Tables are styled with alternating row colors for readability, and they include hover effects to highlight rows on interaction.
+Borders and shadows provide depth and separation for different sections.

-- Application Text Content: Headings and paragraphs are aligned and styled with a dark blue color for consistency.
-Emphasis is placed on strong tags, which are highlighted in red to draw attention to key details.
+- Application Text Content: Headings and paragraphs are styled with dark blue text `(#203864)`, and links have a distinctive gold color `(#ffd700)`.
+Strong tags are highlighted in red (#e63946) to emphasize important information.
+The text in the header and footer uses white to contrast against the dark blue background.

-- Application Images: Images are aligned using flexbox and have defined sizes to prevent overflow.
-They are set to disappear on smaller screens to ensure the layout remains intact without visual clutter.
+- Application Images: A voting icon image has been added to the header twice on each page of the website.
+These images are aligned using flexbox and have defined sizes to prevent overflow.
+On smaller screens, they are set to disappear to maintain a clean and uncluttered layout.